nanda-krishnan-v/CarChain/README.md

 4.  **Deploy the Contract**:
     - Go to the "Deploy & Run Transactions" tab (fourth icon).
     - In the "ENVIRONMENT" dropdown, select **Injected Provider - MetaMask**.
 This will connect Remix to your MetaMask wallet.
-    - Make sure your MetaMask is connected to the **Sepolia** test network.
-If you don't see it, you can enable it in MetaMask's settings under "Advanced" > "Show test networks".
+    - Make sure your MetaMask is connected to a **test network** (Sepolia, Holesky, or Goerli).
+If you don't see test networks, enable them in MetaMask's settings under "Advanced" > "Show test networks".
+    - **Important:** Make sure you have test ETH in your wallet!
+If you see "Insufficient funds" error, get test ETH from a faucet (see Prerequisites above).
     - Under the "CONTRACT" dropdown, make sure `CarRegistry` is selected.
     - Click the **Deploy** button and confirm the transaction in MetaMask.
+    - The deployment will cost a small amount of test ETH (usually 0.001-0.01 ETH) for gas fees.

 ### Step 2: Get the Contract Address and ABI